 Please note: Applicants can only pick up their badge on or after Entry on Duty/start date listed in NED.

-What if the remote applicant does not provide their Crossmatch fingerprints during Prescreening?
+What if the applicant did not provide their fingerprints for their Prescreening/background investigation?

-As a result, this will add additional days of processing, due to the amount of time it takes to receive the results from running the FBI fingerprint check after the individual submits their Crossmatch fingerprints.
-As a reminder, the FBI fingerprint check is one of the Prescreening requirements that must be done before DPSAC can issue the applicant their badge.
+For awareness, in this situation, if the individual was not able to complete fingerprints during Prescreening in advance, then the individual will need to wait until the FBI fingerprint results come in.
+As a result, this will add additional days of processing, due to the amount of time it takes to receive the results from running the FBI fingerprint check after the individual submits their fingerprints.
+As a reminder, the FBI fingerprint check is one of the Prescreening requirements that must be done before DPS can issue the applicant their badge.

 How can a remote individual use Fieldprint?